 In this article on Understanding the Concept of Robotic Process Automation (RPA), I will explain how this concept brings automation in repetitive, high-volume tasks that human beings perform earlier.

-While the term “robotic” being used to describe Robotic Process Automation, it is not about the physical robots.
+While the term “robotic” being used to describe Robotic Process Automation, it is not about physical robots.
 In fact, RPA is a software solution comprised of many software programs that aim to automate repetitive, high-volume, routine tasks such as labor-intensive back-office processes.

 Although, RPA can be a simpler concept as compared to processes involving AI and Machine Learning and can create automation in routine office tasks.
 However, Smart Robotic Process Automation (RPA) makes use of AI and Machine Learning techniques for automating repetitive tasks.
 Therefore, RPA uses Software Bots which are nothing but programs that automatically perform tasks.
 A ChatBot is also an example of software bots.
 On the other hand, we can have crawler bots, schedulers, help-desk bots, digital assistants, financial advisor bots, and so on.